 - Five species of butterfly have become extinct in the last 150 years.
 These are the Mazarine Blue, Large Tortoiseshell, Black-veined White, Large Copper and Large Blue.
 (Large Blue was successfully reintroduced in 1992)

-- The State of the UK’s Butterflies 2015 report found that 76% of the UK’s resident and regular migrant butterflies declined in abundance, occurrence or both over the last four decades.
+- The State of the UK’s Butterflies 2022 report found that 80% of butterfly species in the UK have decreased in either abundance, distribution, or both since 1976.